spookylukey/django-views-the-right-way/source/detail_view.rst

 some super-verbose Java framework as an example of all the boilerplate you can save.
 But this is a false dichotomy.
 With dynamic languages, we can very often avoid as much configuration as we want to.
-We should make sure we restrain ourselves if we are going to make code harder maintain for the sake of saving a tiny bit of typing.
+We should make sure we restrain ourselves if we are going to make code less maintainable for the sake of saving a tiny bit of typing.

 Discussion: Static vs dynamic
 -----------------------------